VirtualButFake/VirtualButFake/README.md

 # Hey, I'm Virtual!

 I'm a Dutch developer who does a little bit of everything.
 I'm a full stack developer with a passion for UI, and I'm proficient with C#, C++, Lua(u), TypeScript and JavaScript.
-I primarily work on ROBLOX but dabble around in other projects every now and then.
+I primarily work on ROBLOX but I'm always trying to expand my range of skills, trying new things.

 ![](https://raw.githubusercontent.com/VirtualButFake/VirtualButFake/master/assets/overview.svg#gh-dark-mode-only)
 ![](https://raw.githubusercontent.com/VirtualButFake/VirtualButFake/master/assets/languages.svg#gh-dark-mode-only)